zhenLiuXplr/MisER-project/README.md

 ### INSTALLATION

-`pip install MisSER`
+`pip install MisER`

 Upgrade to a newer version using:
-`pip install MisSER --upgrade`
+`pip install MisER --upgrade`

 The package is written for python3

 ### INPUT

-MisSER requires four essential arguments.
+MisER requires four essential arguments.
 - BAM file
 - genome reference fasta (with index fai in the same directory)
 - transcript annotation in BED12 format